-Encouraging investment in indigenous restoration projects
+Encouraging investment in indigenous restoration projects in Australia

 Despite making up only around 5% of the world’s population, indigenous people protect an estimated 80% of the planet’s remaining biodiversity.